aartikash/musings/_posts/2021-07-13-zzzzzzzzzzzzzzzzzaboutme.md

 I have missed this version of me so much.

-Who knew a covid vaccine and high fever was all I needed.
+Who knew a covid vaccine and high fever where I literally could not move was all I needed.